bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-12-01-apartment.md

 In my experience of interviewing him, Wilder usually chose _Some Like It Hot_ or _The Apartment_ as his personal favourite.
 His reasons he said, were mostly script-based.
 He just loved the structure and the successful collaborations with his writing partner Izzy Diamond.
 He often mentioned the ‘cracked mirror’ scene in _The Apartment_ as one of his favourite moments in any of his films.
 He explained that these pictures and _Sunset Blvd._ ‘just worked’.
 Of his audience favourites, the only one that seemed to displease him was _Irma la Douce_.
 As for his favourite actors, he always mentioned Lemmon and Matthau and, with an extra twinkle, Charles Laughton.

 _Double Indemnity_ survives because of its masterful victory of tone and performance and direction.
 For a still young director, it was a work of sly bravura.
 And Wilder’s favourite element – the inner ‘love story’ between Fred MacMurray and Edward G. Robinson – gives the movie its freshness and a dark kick.
 Many try for this tone; few get there.
 Wilder used to say that a masterful comic actor like Cary Grant would forever be beaten at the Oscars by a less talented, furrow-browed serious actor with a ‘physical ailment of some kind’.
 It was his way, I think, of waving the flag for what he felt to be a far more difficult exercise – comedy.
-He was a great fan of modern pictures that had a certain graceful comic perfection, like the Japanese film _Shall We Dance__?_
-He also loved the deep-tissue satire of _American Beauty_.
+He was a great fan of modern pictures that had a certain graceful comic perfection, like the Japanese film _Shall We Dance?_  He also loved the deep-tissue satire of _American Beauty_.
 As for his own legacy, Wilder sometimes scoffed, ‘Why would anyone care about me?’
 But, in fact, he’d noticed the parade of younger filmmakers who cited him and made a point of telling me it genuinely surprised and touched him.
 ‘A lot?’
 ‘A little,’ he’d answer with a trademark flick of his eyebrow that indicated the opposite might also be true.

 As Wilder once said of Audrey Hepburn, ‘there is only one’.
 But his lessons to other modern directors are clear: protect your script and your characters; observe the values of script structure… Take a look at the work of Wilder’s own heroes, from Ernst Lubitsch to William Wyler, and then go out there with a camera and tell your stories with glee and a ferocious lack of false sentimentality.
 But most of all, ‘don’t bore them’.

-Cameron Crowe, _Sight & Sound_, December 2005
+**Cameron Crowe, _Sight & Sound_, December 2005**

-<![endif]-->
+<br><br>

-**THE APARTMENT**
+**THE APARTMENT**<br>

-_Directed by:_ Billy Wilder
+_Directed by:_ Billy Wilder<br>

-©_/Production Company:_ Mirisch Company
+©_/Production Company:_ Mirisch Company<br>

-_Produced by:_ Billy Wilder
+_Produced by:_ Billy Wilder<br>

 _Associate Producers:_ I.A.L.
 Diamond,
-Doane Harrison
+Doane Harrison<br>

-_Production Manager:_ Allen K. Wood
+_Production Manager:_ Allen K. Wood<br>

-_Assistant Director:_ Hal Polaire
+_Assistant Director:_ Hal Polaire<br>

-_Script Continuity:_ May Wale
+_Script Continuity:_ May Wale<br>

 _Written by:_ Billy Wilder, I.A.L.
-Diamond
+Diamond<br>

-_Director of Photography:_ Joseph LaShelle
+_Director of Photography:_ Joseph LaShelle<br>

-_Special Effects:_ Milt Rice
+_Special Effects:_ Milt Rice<br>

-_Editor:_ Daniel Mandell
+_Editor:_ Daniel Mandell<br>

-_Art Director:_ Alexander Trauner
+_Art Director:_ Alexander Trauner<br>

-_Set Decorator:_ Edward G. Boyle
+_Set Decorator:_ Edward G. Boyle<br>

-_Property:_ Tom Plews
+_Property:_ Tom Plews<br>

-_Make-up:_ Harry Ray
+_Make-up:_ Harry Ray<br>

-_Music by:_ Adolph Deutsch
+_Music by:_ Adolph Deutsch<br>

-_Music Editor:_ Sid Sidney
+_Music Editor:_ Sid Sidney<br>

-_Sound:_ Fred Lau
+_Sound:_ Fred Lau<br>

-_Sound Effects Editor:_ Del Harris
+_Sound Effects Editor:_ Del Harris<br>

-_uncredited_
+_uncredited_<br>

-_Wardrobe:_ Forrest T. Butler
+_Wardrobe:_ Forrest T. Butler<br>

-_Hairstylist:_ Alice Monte
+_Hairstylist:_ Alice Monte<br>

-_Cast:_
+_Cast:_<br>

 Jack Lemmon _(C.C.
-‘Bud’ Baxter)_
+‘Bud’ Baxter)_<br>

 Shirley MacLaine _(Fran Kubelik)_